straightdave/arion/README.md

 Then by default Arion will generate a temporary folder containing source files and compile those files into an executable binary called *Postgal*.
 You can use `-o` to specify other path/name for this executable file.
 Also you can use `-c` to clear temp folder after *Postgal* is generated.

 *NOTE*
-When using Arion, your machine should have internet access since Arion will `go get` some official gRPC related packages including:
+When using Arion, your machine should have internet access if you don't have packages listed below.
+Arion will `go get` some official gRPC related packages including:
 * github.com/golang/protobuf/jsonpb
 * golang.org/x/net/context
 * google.golang.org/grpc